JD McDonagh

 Jordan Devlin (born 15 March 1990) is an Irish professional wrestler.
 He is signed to WWE, where he performs on the Raw brand under the ring name JD McDonagh.
-He is a member of The Judgment Day, and a former two-time World Tag Team Champions with Finn Bálor.
-He is a former one-time NXT Cruiserweight Champion, where his 439-day reign stands as the longest in the title's history.
+He is a member of The Judgment Day, and a former two-time World Tag Team Champion along with Finn Bálor.
+He is also a former one-time NXT Cruiserweight Champion, where his 439-day reign stands as the longest in the title's history.

 Devlin's other accomplishments on the European independent circuit include being a two-time OTT World Champion and a one-time PROGRESS Tag Team Champion.
 He is also known for his tenure under the ring name Frank David with Pro Wrestling Zero1 in Japan, where he became a one-time NWA International Lightweight Tag Team Champion.

 Early life

 Devlin was born on 15 March 1990 in Bray, County Wicklow.
 He was educated at C.B.C.
 Monkstown in Monkstown and later graduated with a BA from University College Dublin.